Robb Stark: A Clash of Kings

-Robb continues to win victories against Lord Tywin Lannister's armies, and earns the nickname "Young Wolf" for his ferocity in battle.
-He sends his mother to negotiate an alliance with King Renly Baratheon, but Renly is assassinated by his brother, King Stannis Baratheon with blood magic from the priestess Melisandre.
-Robb invades The Westerlands in order to strategically assist Stannis' campaign against the Lannisters.
-He also sends Lord Theon Greyjoy to Pyke to broker an alliance with Theon's father Balon Greyjoy, Lord of the Iron Islands.
-However, Balon declares himself to be a King and decides to invade the North instead.
-Theon joins his father, seizing Winterfell by surprise.
+Robb continues to win crushing victories against Lord Tywin Lannister's armies, and earns the nickname The Young Wolf for his ferocity in battle.
+With the War of the Five Kings raging, he sends his mother to negotiate an alliance with King Renly Baratheon, but Renly is assassinated by his brother, King Stannis Baratheon with blood magic from the priestess Melisandre.
+Robb invades the Westerlands in order to strategically assist Stannis' campaign against the Iron Throne.
+He also sends Theon Greyjoy to Pyke to broker an alliance with Theon's father Lord Balon Greyjoy, ruler of the Iron Islands.
+However, Balon declares himself king and decides to invade the North instead.
+Theon betrays Robb, seizing Winterfell by surprise.
 Theon is believed to have murdered Robb's youngest siblings Bran and Rickon, though in reality they have escaped and gone into hiding.